 Once you've published your app to the store and you will automatically be enrolled in our App Partner Program which unlocks revenue-driving partnership opportunities.

 Here are the requirements to create an effective listing:

-This is the first thing customers browsing the store will see, so make it punchy, memorable and easy to search for.
+Customers browsing the store will see your app's name first, so make it punchy, memorable, and easy to search.
 A great name will give customers an indication of what the app does.
+Your app name:

 - Must not contain Intercom

 Here you should outline a clear value proposition or job to be done (e.g., "Notify customers about issues to cut down on questions," "Seamlessly book meetings with leads and customers," or "Convert your hottest leads right from Slack").